charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 ![3D histograms, organized according the geographical layout; extract from figure 8 of [@Huang13] -- Merge (subfigures!)](../images/3Dplotsoverlaying.png){#fig:overlay}

-**Interactive map comparisons**\
+####Interactive map comparisons {.unnumbered}
 Animation is of great interest in this context.
-Dynamic visualizations are very suited for displaying multiple spatial outputs, there are increasingly used to display results in the field of ABMs[^1back], encountering similar type of outputs [@ABMleelig].
+Dynamic visualizations are very suited for displaying multiple spatial outputs, there are increasingly used to display results in the field of ABMs[^1back], encountering similar type of outputs [@ABMleelig].\

-(saut de ligne TODO)
+\

 Visual comparisons of maps is efficient and not too intense cognitively for human perception.
 However, it fails to rank quantitatively the results, nor is adapted to an important number of maps.
 Screening through hundreds of maps produced is not a viable option.
 Therefore, other solutions must be considered.
+In particular, a variety of statistics can be used to summarize results and agreement over maps of the same area.

 [^1back]: Agent-based modeling (ABM), or indivisual-based modeling consist in representing phenomenas as dynamical systems of interacting agents, where an agent is a discrete and autonomous entity.
 Their individual behaviors are encoded, resulting in outputs describing the the agents' interactions that are used to describe complex systems.
 These systems can be a  variety of processes, phenomena, and situations in any field. [@ABM_intro] In the context of this work, ABM is of interest because of the high volume of multidimensional output data (induces by Monte Carlo sampling), the visualization and statistical analysis of these outputs can be applied.

 ###Aspatial metrics to summarize results and agreements of categorical maps {#sec:metricsmultrunscat}
 Non-spatial statistics, such as quantitative indices exist ...

-#####Between two maps {#sec:comp_stat_cat_2}
+#### Between two maps {#sec:comp_stat_cat_2}
 There are different types of categorical (i.e discrete attributes) map consistency measures [@Kuhnert2005]:
-\ **Total per categories**\The coarsest approach would be to compare the total numbers of cells[^3back] assigned to each category, neglecting any spatial patterns.
+####Total per categories {.unnumbered}The coarsest approach would be to compare the total numbers of cells[^3back] assigned to each category, neglecting any spatial patterns.
 This gives a very general quantitative overview of the total per categories, that can be delivered as tabular data.
 (All the other, finer approaches detailed below imply a cell-by-cell comparison.)
-[^3back]: *Vocabulary note: in this section, "cell" corresponds to the regional unit at which data is aggregated, it can be a region, a pixel, an HRU, a state...*
+[^3back]: *Vocabulary note: Following @Kuhnert2005, in this section, "cell" corresponds to the regional unit at which data is aggregated, it can be a region, a pixel, an HRU, a state...*

-\ **Percent agreement**\
+#### Percent agreement {.unnumbered}
 A basic cell-by-cell comparison method measures simply the overall agreement (or percent agreement) by calculating the portion of cells that agree between two maps:
 (Cell-by-cell level of agreement) = (Number of direct matched cells between 2 maps) / (Total number of cells in map)

-\ **Kappa index of agreement** \
+#### Kappa index of agreement {.unnumbered}
 KIA or Cohen's $\kappa$ is a widely used statistic measuring concordance between categorical items.
 This technique has proven efficient for cell-by-cell comparisons of spatial data [@Manson2005], as long as patterns and locations of changes are not involved [@Kuhnert2005].
 It is more robust than a percent agreement because it takes into account the agreement occuring by chance. $\kappa = \frac{\textrm{p}_{0}-\textrm{p}_\textrm{e}}{1-\textrm{p}_\textrm{e}}$  with  $\textrm{p}_{0}$  being the proportion of units agreeing, and  $\textrm{p}_\textrm{e}$  the proportion of units expected to agree by chance (i.e the hypothetical probability of chance agreement).
 Complete agreement results in $\kappa = 1$ [@Cohen1960].

 However, Pontius, who published about $\kappa$ [@Pontius2000] ended up reconsidering his positions and advocating against the use of this index because of several flaws, mainly the irrelevance of the randomness baseline in many applications, and the fact that it's the ratio is difficult to interprete and overly complicated, as only the numerator actually matters [@Pontius2011].
 Instead, he suggests to use quantity disagreement and allocation disagreement measures (see next point).

-\ **Quantity & location fit** \
+#### Quantity & location fit{.unnumbered}
 A more precise version of the $\kappa$ approach explained above consists in analyzing 2 metrics, measuring respectively the quantity disagreement and allocation disagreement.
 These are more helpful to understand both components of disagreement than with a single statistic of agreement. [@Pontius2011].
 For example:

 * The **quantity fit** informs on the number of cells that changed from one category to another, offering an overall comparison on the quantity of each category: $$Quantity \ fit = 1 - \frac{1}{N}\sum \left |  \textrm{a}_\textrm{1i} - \textrm{a}_\textrm{2i} \right |$$ where $\textrm{a}_\textrm{ki}$ is the number of cells assigned to category $i$, in map $k$ with $k \subseteq (1,2)$, $N$ the total number of cells in map and $C$ means all categories [@Kuhnert2005].
 * The **location fit** informs on the number of cells that kept the category but changed location from one map to another:  $Quantity \ fit = (Location \ fit) \ - \ (Cell-by-cell\  level\  of\  agreement)$.
 Another possible way of measuring the location disagrement is the **distance between the locations of matching cells** in the maps can also be calculated [@Kuhnert2005].
 An overall measure of distance between two discrete maps expresses the amount of agreement or the goodness of fit [@Seppelt2003217] and [@costanza].

-\ **Jaccard index**\
+#### Jaccard index {.unnumbered}
 Other indexes comparing agreement accross categorical datasets exist.
 However, very few to no applications in comparing maps has been found.
 The Jaccard index, also known as Tanimoto index, is computed as the ratio of the intersection of the two sets over their union: $$Jaccard\ index = \frac{Map1 \cap Map2}{Map1 \cup Map2}$$ [@jaccard].
 Simple to understand, it ranges from 0 to 1, increasing with increasing similarity between the sets.
 The **Sørensen-Dice coefficient** is a slightly different version of the Jaccard index.
 Also called the Dice similarity coefficient , or F1 score, it is calculated as such: $$Sorensen-Dice\ index={\frac {2|Map1\cap Map2|}{|Map1|+|Map2|}}$$.
 More similarity measures for categorical data have been explored by Lourenco [@ourenco2004binary].
-\ **Taking into account shifted similar patterns...**\
+#### Taking into account shifted similar patterns... {.unnumbered}
 The **moving window algorithm** further accounts for landscape patterns by considering neighboring cells in addition to the cell-to-cell comparison.
 It has been develop to answer the following problem: computing solely the number of cell-to-cell matches is not reliable in all circumstances, as if there is a matching cell right near by, it will not be taken into account (e.g if we compare two chessboards shifted by one well, the number of cell-to-cell matches is null although there is evident similarity not to be ignored) [@Kuhnert2005].
 The **hierarchical fuzzy pattern matching** uses a different strategy to address the same concern, instead of moving a "window", it varies the zoom.
 It avoids drawbacks of a cell-by-cell comparison by aggregating the regional unit considered in patches, and conducting comparisons at different scales [@power2001].

-#####Between many maps {#sec:comp_stat_cat_many}
+####Between many maps {#sec:comp_stat_cat_many}

 When comparing a large number of maps, aggregation often is necessary to communicate results [@Brown2005].
 Some of the metrics detailed above that calculate correlation between two maps may be extended to many maps comparison [@Seppelt2003217], like the approach #1.

-\ **Total per categories**\
+#### Total per categories{.unnumbered}
 Calculating the total numbers of pixels assigned to each category (as in point 1 from previous section) resulting in a table, with categories in comuns and runs in rows, which works if there are not too many runs.
 If there are, one may display a simple table linking categories with summary statistics indicating some measure of the mean and the variance (e.g average and extrema or standard deviation), as exemplified in the table below.
 However, this measure only account for the overall amount of each category, and not for spatial distribution.